-The data file is a TAB delimited text file.
-Each rows corresponds to the data for a gene.
-In the first a few columns, you can put some gene information, e.g., the Clone ID, Gene Bank ID, etc. and the grid location of the spot.
-Note that some gridding softwares return Block numbers instead of metarow and metacol.
-Then you must manually compute metarow and metacol from block and put them in the file.
-After that you need to put the scanned data for all arrays in the rest of the columns.
-(You need to make the decision what data you want to use in analysis, e.g., mean versus median, background subtracted or not, etc.) For N-dye arrays, the N channel intensity data for one array need to be adjacent to each other (in consecutive columns).
+Input data file for N-day array For N-dye arrays, the N channel intensity data for one array needs to be adjacent to each other (in consecutive columns).
 The order (dye1, dye2, ...) must be consistent across all of the slides.
 You can put the spot flag as a column after intensity data for each array.
 (Note that if you have flag, you will have N+1 columns of data for each array.
 Again, this must be consistent for all arrays in the data set.)
 If you have duplicated spots within one array, replicated measurements of the same clone on the same array should appear in adjacent rows.
-This can be easily done by sorting on cloneid.
+This can be easily done by sorting on probeid.
 The number of replicates must be constant for all genes.

-As an example, you have four slides for a 2-dye array experiment scanned by GenePix.
+As an example, you have four slides for a two-dye array experiment scanned by GenePix.
 Then you will have four output files.
 Following the steps to create your data file:

-- 1. Open your favorite spread sheet editor, e.g., MS Excel and create a new file; - 2.
-Paste your clone ID, Gene names, Cluster ID and whatever information you want to keep into the first several columns; - 3.
-Open your first GenePix file in another window, copy the grid location into next 4 columns (you only need to do this once because they are all the same for four slides); - 4.
-Copy the two columns of foreground mean value (if you want to use it) and one column of flag to the file in the order of Cy5, Cy3, flag; - 5.
-Open your other 3 files and repeat step 4; - 6.
-Select the whole file and row sort it according to Clone ID; - 7.
+- 1. Open your favorite spread sheet editor, e.g., MS Excel and create a new file. - 2.
+Paste your clone ID, Gene names, Cluster ID and whatever information you want to keep into the first several columns. - 3.
+Open your first GenePix file in another window, copy the grid location into next 4 columns (you only need to do this once because they are all the same for four slides). - 4.
+Copy the two columns of foreground mean value (if you want to use it) and one column of flag to the file in the order of Cy5, Cy3, flag.

+- 5. Open your other 3 files and repeat step 4. - 6.
+Select the whole file and sort the row according to Clone ID. - 7.
 Save the file as tab delimited text file and you are done.